A Complete Las Vegas Itinerary Perfect for A Couples or Girls Trip to Vegas

 Let me start this review of Beijing Noodle No 9 by saying, it’s a mixed one.
 The interior and the staff were exceptional but the dishes we ordered were honestly half and a half for both my mom and me.
 We started with some dumplings which were delicious and got me so excited for the rest of the meal.

 But once our entrees came, we were both left a little disappointed.
 My main complaint is that neither of them hardly had any flavor.
-I ordered the seafood chow mein which had shrimp and scallops in an abalone sauce and my mom ordered chicken fried rice.
+I ordered the seafood chow mein which had shrimp and scallops in an abalone sauce.

 My error was being so hangry after being at the Grand Canyon all day that my mind was screaming “carbs carbs carbs.”
 If it helps – I’d try it again, just order something different.
 So my take is to go here and order the dumplings, steamed buns, or one of their more specialty meat dishes!